tiiuae/ghaf-infra/terraform/README.md

 Once `terraform apply` completes, the private development infrastructure is deployed.
 You can now play around in your isolated copy of the infrastructure, testing and updating the changes, making sure the changes work as expected before merging the changes.

-## Destroying Test Environment
+## Destroying Ghaf-infra Environment
-Once you no longer need your playground environment, the private development can be destroyed:
+Once you no longer need your playground environment, the private development environment can be destroyed:
 ```bash
 # Inside the terraform directory